davafons/davafons.com/content/blog/new-blog/index.md

 * Computer Graphics
 * Deep Learning
 * Computer Vision
-* Random thoughs
+* Random thoughts

 And much more (Or at least, that's what I hope)

-Thats all for now, see you!
+That's all for now, see you!